ehcloninger/pfdock/readme.md

 ## Contents

+* docs - Documentation sources, usually HTML/HTML5 for websites
+* src - Source code for various projects
+      - src/android contains buildable Android apps that should work with either Eclipse or Ant
 * wallpapers - Images for Android backgrounds.
 Typically PNG files with Photoshop PSD sources when possible.

 ## Contacts